 The success of the concluded hearings will spawn public hearings across the country.
 Let us not forget that Committees of State Houses of Assembly have the same powers as those of the National Assembly, in relation to their States.

-They draw the powers from Section 128 of the Constitution.
+powers from Section 128 of the Constitution.